 The zoning caps the development size at 1.025 million square feet, instead of the 1.5 million square feet originally filed.
 It also requires that 60% of the mixed-use project be allocated to housing (about 600 units), which will help meet housing needs while generating less traffic than office space.
 The agreement allows for only one tower by Route 128 of up to 170 feet (down from two towers of up to 220 feet).
 On Grove Street, it reduces the maximum building height while increasing the minimum building setbacks from the curb.

 In addition, the zoning requires more truly useable open space than the original zoning plan; requires additional traffic and construction studies; and includes language requiring that the development's impact on public transportation be considered going forward.

-Next steps: We expect Mark Development to file a revised special permit application in December for a plan that will fit within the new zone.
+Next steps: Mark Development filed a revised special permit application in December for a plan that will fit within the new zone.
 The City Council's Land Use Committee will consider the application, likely starting in January 2020.
 These hearings will give community members a chance to raise concerns about traffic, design, fiscal impact, school capacity, sustainability, and other aspects of the proposed development.

 Our committee — known as RightSize Riverside — will continue to press for development at Riverside that:

 · Limits traffic to volumes that our streets can bear

 · Provides access to efficient and reliable transportation

 · Welcomes people of ALL ages, backgrounds, and abilities